hheekwak/UNIX-Command-Line-Interpreter/README.md

 This project is built as the course project for CS480 Operating Systems at San Diego State University under the supervision of Dr. John Carroll.

 ### Purpose
-- This project is for understanding general operating systems, using UNIX programming such as fork(), exec(), pipe(), constricting a shell, interprocess communication, and concurrent programming.
+- This project is for understanding general operating systems, using UNIX programming such as fork(), exec(), pipe(), constructing a shell, interprocess communication, and concurrent programming.
 - Throughout this project, I used a basic text editor (Vim) and debugged with gdb (the gnu debugger), which benefitted me in identifying and resolving issues in programs.

 ### Main function